dachiefjustice/vm-vulnlab/README.md

 - Create security trainings/workshops

 Clone this repo and run `vagrant up` to get a [Kali Linux lab VM](https://www.kali.org/docs/virtualization/install-vagrant-guest-vm/) provisioned from infrastructure-as-code.
 The VM has everything you need to sharpen your web security skills:
-- 10+ intentionally **vulnerable web applications/APIs**
+- 10+ **vulnerable web applications/APIs** ready to launch
 - **Security tools** to analyze and exploit them

 The vulnerable applications cover a range of programming languages, vulnerability types ([OWASP top ten](https://owasp.org/Top10/) and more), and difficulty levels.
 Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project), and plenty more (see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps) for details).

-## ⚠️Security Warning⚠️
+## 🛑⚠️Security Warning⚠️🛑
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions:
-- Avoids auto-starting intentionally vulnerable software
+- Vulnerable software must be manually launched in the default configuration
 - Uses a private Virtualbox network without port forwarding (so the VM acts as a network security boundary)
 - Vulnerable applications listen on `127.0.0.1` rather than `0.0.0.0`